 Methane is not toxic in nature and does not harm at low levels.
 However, it displaces oxygen causing asphyxiation at high concentrations.
 A human requires about 18% of the oxygen to breathe, hence at high methane levels in confined spaces becomes extremely dangerous.

-High-level exposure of CH4 may cause suffocation, loss of consciousness, headache and dizziness, nausea and vomiting, slurred speech, mood changes, vision problems, memory loss, etc. In severe cases, it may also cause rapid breathing, loss of coordination, and numbness.
-Long term exposure can lead to coma and death
+Subsequently, high-level exposure to CH4 may cause suffocation, loss of consciousness, headache and dizziness, nausea and vomiting, slurred speech, mood changes, vision problems, memory loss, etc. In severe cases, it may also cause rapid breathing, loss of coordination, and numbness.
+In short, long-term exposure can lead to coma and death.

-Methane is a highly potent greenhouse gas, second to carbon dioxide making it highly efficient in trapping heat.
-It is a major contributor to global warming.
+Firstly, methane is a highly potent greenhouse gas, second to carbon dioxide making it highly efficient in trapping heat.
+As a result, it is a major contributor to global warming.

 CH4 is a major precursor of another greenhouse gas, carbon dioxide.
 While converting to CO2 in the atmosphere, methane reacts to form volatile organic compounds and leads to the formation of ground-level ozone when mixed with NOx.